berkie/GettingAndCleaningDataProject/README.md

 3. Uses descriptive activity names to name the activities in the data set

 4. Appropriately labels the data set with descriptive variable names.
-This tidy data set is
+This tidy data set is saved to a csv file called **activity.csv**.

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+This tidy data set is saved to a csv file called **meanActivity.csv**.

-The two tidy data sets that are created as part of this project are stored in comma separated (csv) files.
-The first tidy data set created in Step 4 is called **activity.csv**.
-The second tidy data set created in Step 5 with the average of each variable for each activity and each subject is called **meanActivity.csv**.
-Finally, there is file called **CodeBook.md** that describes the variables, the data, and the transformations performed to clean up the data.
+This repo also contains a file called **CodeBook.md** that describes the variables, the data, and the transformations performed in the file run_analysis.R to clean up the data.